serlo/lenabi-exchange-format/README.md

     └── library.json
 ```

-Metadata about the educational content (for displaying / using them in the H5p
+Meta data about the educational content (for displaying / using them in the H5P
 repositories) as well as describing how the educational can be technically
-embeded are stored in the `h5p.json` file.
+embedded are stored in the `h5p.json` file.
 It is called the
 [package definition file](https://h5p.org/documentation/developers/json-file-definitions)
-and it will lool like:
+and it will look like:

 ```json
 {